Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Daimler Trucks North America LLC at its Mt.
+The biggest impact was at Daimler Trucks North America at its Mt.
 Holly facility, reporting 695 affected workers.
-Daimler Trucks North America LLC followed with 507 workers.
+Daimler Trucks North America followed with 507 workers.

 Trend & Outlook